Top 10 Organic Sunscreens for Sensitive Skin

 Pro Tip: Keep a travel-size organic sunscreen in your car or bag!

-Even with organic sunscreen, many skip key spots like eyelids or ears, which need broad-spectrum SPF, too.
+Even with organic sunscreen, many skip key spots like the eyelids and ears, which also need broad-spectrum SPF.
 These areas are prone to sunburn, especially for sensitive skin.

 Another mistake is using expired sunscreen, which loses potency and fails to protect against UV rays.
 Always check dates and toss old tubes!